Skip to main content

 MaterialCopper-Nickel Alloy FabricMultiple fabric lineups: TechniCot (cotton + silver), nickel-copper ripstop, and cotton-stainless steel

-CertificationsMaterial composition publicly disclosed; no third-party lab report published yetPer-fabric attenuation data sheets published on site
+CertificationsMaterial composition publicly disclosed; Amazon's Choice badge; 263+ reviews (4.3★)Per-fabric attenuation data sheets published on site

 CountryDesigned in USADistributes globally sourced shielding materials

-Best forDaily, portable point-of-use shielding — laptop, lap, and abdominal coverageDIY EMF projects, raw shielding fabric, professionals building custom solutions
+Best forDaily EMF protection — laptop shielding, lap coverage, abdominal protection, and portable useDIY EMF projects, raw shielding fabric, professionals building custom solutions

 • Oldest dedicated EMF supplier in the US — strong category authority